tcdi/plrust/LINTS.md

 ## `plrust_async`

-Currently async/await are forbidden PL/Rust due to unclear interactions around lifetime and soundness constraints.
+Currently async/await are forbidden by PL/Rust due to unclear interactions around lifetime and soundness constraints.
 This may be out of an overabundance of caution.
 Specifically, code like the following will fail to compile:

 ```rust
 async fn an_async_fn() {